Skip to main content

 What it means

-ACV is the average annualised revenue contributed by a single customer contract over its term.
+ACV is the average annualised revenue from a single customer contract over its term.
 It is the per-logo unit that sales targets, CAC math, and channel mix all key off.

 ACV